Storm Ciara: United Kingdom

 High winds created by Storm Ciara over the United Kingdom and the North Atlantic meant that a British Airways Boeing 747-400 with the registration G-CIVP broke the record for the fastest subsonic flight between John F. Kennedy International Airport in New York City and London Heathrow.
-The aircraft was propelled by a strong tailwind and the jet stream across the Atlantic, completing the journey in 4 hours and 56 minutes.
+The aircraft was propelled by a strong tailwind and the jet stream across the Atlantic Ocean, completing the journey in 4 hours and 56 minutes.
 During the flight, the aircraft hit a maximum ground speed of 825 mph and arrived 78 minutes ahead of schedule.
 Alongside two Virgin Atlantic flights which arrived around the same time, it surpassed the previous world record of 5 hours and 13 minutes, set by a Norwegian 787 Dreamliner in January 2018.
 In Hawick, Scottish Borders, part of a guest house and cafe collapsed into the River Teviot, leaving some rooms exposed.

 On 10 February, a 58-year-old man from Micheldever, Hampshire, died after a tree fell on his car during the storm, where wind speeds were estimated to be in excess of 60 mph.
 The following day, a 77-year-old man from Clydebank, West Dumbartonshire, in Scotland, was killed after falling on ice and hitting his head.
 A man also died in Woolton, Liverpool, due to a tree branch falling in high winds.

 On 11 February, a major incident was declared in Cumbria due to problems with water supply following the storm.
 A 100 m section of the water main was damaged according to United Utilities, who had detected higher than normal levels of chlorine in the water.
 Twenty water tankers were placed on stand-by on bridges across the M6.
 More than 20 schools in the Penrith area were consequently closed, and approximately 5,000 households had poor pressure or no water due to the damage.